-I think most of this very short book just went over my head.
+I have always been fascinated with the work of Maurice Sendak and have been a fan of his illustrations.
+So when I saw his posthumously published book, My Brother’s Book, at the library I picked it up and read it.
+Unfortunately, I think most of this very short book just went over my head.
 I’m not real knowledgeable about his life or the literature and art from which it seems to draw its inspiration.
 And while I can appreciate it to some degree my overall reaction was “interesting but rather dull.”